Ketubah: Role in wedding ceremony

 In a traditional Jewish wedding ceremony, the ketubah is signed by two witnesses and traditionally read out loud under the chuppah between the erusin and nissuin.
 Friends or distant relatives are invited to witness the ketubah, which is considered an honour; close relatives are prohibited from being witnesses.
 The witnesses must be halakhically valid witnesses, and so cannot be a blood relative of the couple.
 In Orthodox Judaism, women are also not considered to be valid witnesses.
 The ketubah is handed to the bride (or, more commonly, to the bride's mother) for safekeeping.

 Display

 Ketubot are often hung prominently in the home by the married couple as a daily reminder of their vows and responsibilities to each other.

-However, in some communities, the ketubah is either displayed in a very private section of the home or is not displayed at all.
+However, in some communities, the ketubah is either displayed in the private wing of the home or not displayed at all.
 Various reasons given for this include the fact that the details specify personal details, prominent display may invite jealousy or fears of the evil eye.
 Historically, the ketubah specified whether the bride was a virgin.
 In Sephardic communities, it still specifies the actual contributions of the family to the new household and the divorce settlement; Ashkenazi communities have adopted the custom of having set amounts for all weddings.